 To empower fathers and champion a culture that recognizes them as capable and competent parents.

-To provide support, education and advocacy for fathers who are the primary caregivers of their children.
+To provide advocacy, community, education and support for families where the fathers are primary caregivers for their children.

 Our Core Values:

 We believe a father’s masculinity is not diminished by caring for his children.
 Rather, we believe he is never more of a man than when he is being an involved father.
 Furthermore, we believe that being an at-home dad is not an abdication of a man’s role as provider for his family.
 In fact, we believe that stepping away from the full-time workforce to raise one’s children can be the most valuable and meaningful way a father can provide for his family.